aloisdeniel/aloisdeniel.github.io/_posts/2018-01-20-flutter-introduction.md

 ### Accessing native features with plugins

-Flutter teams have included a way to access native features through [plugins and platform channels](https://flutter.io/platform-channels/).
+Flutter team has included a way to access native features through [plugins and platform channels](https://flutter.io/platform-channels/).
 Yes, it should sound familiar to any Xamarin developer because you have the same concepts : a common abstraction over native features implemented differently with platform APIs.

 The difference here is that you have to deal with native tools for implementing platform specific code :

 * **iOS** : XCode, Cocoapods, Objective-C or Swift
 * **Android** : Gradle, Java or Kotlin

-This seems more complex at first to implement one compared to Xamarin (because there are C# binding/wrapper around every native API, and you have to switch between multiple environments), but it is easier to integrate native dependencies because you don't have to create bindings for them.
+This seems more complex at first to implement one compared to Xamarin (because there are C# binding/wrapper around every native API with Xamarin, but you have to switch between multiple environments with Flutter), but it is easier to integrate native dependencies because you don't have to create bindings for them.

 The great part is that Flutter team already provides and maintains a great [selection of plugins](https://github.com/flutter/plugins) : [connectivity](https://github.com/flutter/plugins/tree/master/packages/connectivity), [battery](https://github.com/flutter/plugins/tree/master/packages/battery), [shared_preferences](https://github.com/flutter/plugins/tree/master/packages/shared_preferences), [path_provider](https://github.com/flutter/plugins/tree/master/packages/path_provider) ...